adriaaula/dada2_guidelines/README.md

 We detected that, in some cases, merging tables from different runs gives reads that are identical but differ in length by a few base pairs.
 We provide here the script `3_run_cluster_sequences.sh`, which does a 100% identity clustering of the fasta file from the previous step.
 Additionaly, it creates a table with ASVs to OTUs correspondence.

 This script can also be used to do clustering with lower identities (97%, for example).
 All you have to do is to change this value in the `USEARCH` command inside the script.

+# Some general rules

+Some tips about the parameter selection!

+- Cut your primers. `cutadapt` does the job really easy!

+- If around 25-30 % of the reads are lost in the process of ASV generation, possibly some of the parameters have to be changed.

+	* Are you sure that the primers from the FASTQ are removed?

+ * What `maxee` did you specify?
+If this is making many reads to be lost, you can specify a bigger maxee, and even different values for the F and R reads (for example `c(2,4)`).
+The algorithm will take into account the errors in the modelling phase, so this will not make your ASVs erroneus.

+ * Does the pair of reads overlapp?
+By how many bases?
+It should be >= 20 nt.

+> If you follow the tutorial, at the end of the procedure a **track analysis** is generated specifing how many reads are lost along the whole procedure.
+It is the best way to know where it failed.

+- In the trimming procedure, the `truncLen` cuts all the reads to an specific length and *removes* all reads being smaller.
+It is important then to know the average read length, since if you go too low with the trimming you will lose too much reads.

+ * In the pipeline of DADA2 there is a quality profile, you should be aware of it in deciding where to cut.

+ * For each run the trimming point is different, so if you are working on multiple runs each of them have to be processed separatedly and then joined together with `mergeSequenceTables`.

+ * You should have an analysis of the FASTQs.
+The av. length, the avg quality for each sample, and so on.
+Many of the problems with recovering most of the reads stem from having a low quality sample, or the reads not being properly amplified. `seqkit` is a good tool for this kind of information.

+- The taxonomy assignation is realized at the Species level only if only a 100%, exact matching.
+This can make that some bacteria/eukarya present some differences in the identification at that level when comparing with OTU results.
+See a link explaining this in more detail [here](https://benjjneb.github.io/dada2/assign.html#species-assignment).